On action ground states of defocusing nonlinear Schr\"odinger equations: Non-rotating case

-\begin{remark} In addition to assumptions in \cref{lem:uniqueness}, if $ V\in L^2_{\mathrm{loc}} $, then $\phi_\omega$ and $\phi^E_m$ can be chosen as strictly positive, and the action and energy ground states are unique up to a constant phase shift (see \cite{Lieb,Lieb2000}). \end{remark}
+\begin{remark} In \cref{lem:uniqueness}, if, in addition, $ V\in L^2_{\mathrm{loc}} $, then $\phi_\omega$ and $\phi^E_m$ can be chosen as strictly positive, and the action and energy ground states are unique up to a constant phase shift (see Refs.~\refcite{Lieb,Lieb2000}). \end{remark}

-The proof of \cref{thm:energytoaction} will be done by studying the properties of the mass of action ground states as a function of $\omega$, which is well-defined due to the uniqueness result in \cref{lem:uniqueness}.
+The proof of \cref{thm:energytoaction} will be done by studying the properties of the mass of action ground states as a function of $\omega$, which is well-defined due to \cref{lem:uniqueness}.
 Define the action ground state mass $M_g:(-\infty, -\omega_0) \rightarrow \R^+$ as

 In the proof of the following \cref{lem1,lem2,lem3}, we assume that $ \phi_\omega $ is the unique nonnegative action ground state associated with $ \omega < - \omega_0 $ and $ \phi^E_m $ is the unique nonnegative energy ground state associated with $ m > 0 $.